 - The gift will result in an immediate charitable income tax deduction of $4,508.
 Additionally, the $10,000 given in exchange for the annuity will not be subject to estate taxes.

 - At the end of the annuity period the amount of the gift, less the cost of making the life payments, will be used by Bellevue Foundation or the charitable recipient to further its mission.

 The assumed date of transfer for this example is August 19, 2022.
 This example has used the August 2022 IRC Section 7520 discount rate of 3.8% to optimize the charitable deduction.

 Note: This calculation is provided for educational purposes only.
 The type of assets transferred, the actual date of the gift, and other factors may have a material effect on the amount or use of your deduction.
 You are advised to seek the advice of your tax advisors before implementing a gift of this type.

 See the Gift Annuity Rate Table for examples of gift annuity rates for one or two persons at various ages.

 - Example for Two People

-Enter age for a second person here (1/1/1940) and see the two-life rate for ages 70 and 79.
-Your rate for a two-life gift annuity will be 5.3% and your income tax deduction will be $3,570.
+Include the age for a second person (1/1/1940) and see the two-life rate for ages 70 and 83.
+Your rate for a two-life gift annuity will be 5.1% and your income tax deduction will be $4,307.

 It is also possible to establish what is known as a “deferred gift annuity.”
-Using this option, your gift is completed now, and you enjoy an immediate income tax deduction for a portion of the amount donated.
-The payments are structured, however, to begin at least one year after the gift annuity is funded.
+Using this option, your gift to charity or Bellevue Foundation is completed now, and you enjoy an immediate income tax deduction for a portion of the amount donated.
+The payments do not begin immediately but are instead structured to begin at least one year after the gift annuity is funded.
 Your tax deduction and payment rates are higher as a result.
 This can be an excellent way to make gifts while providing for a higher income in the future should it be needed.